 Who has rights under the Privacy Act?

-The Privacy Act 1988 (Privacy Act) regulates the way in which the personal information of individuals is handled.
+The Privacy Act 1988 (Privacy Act) regulates the way individuals’ personal information is handled.

 As an individual, the Privacy Act gives you greater control over the way that your personal information is handled.
 The Privacy Act allows you to: